 Spring break has come and gone and many people hit the beach during this time of year.
-We come back home with a bag of seashells, the sound of the ocean waves crashing in our ears, and the smell of warm, summery air in our nostrils.
+We come back home with a bag of seashells, a collection of sea glass, the sound of the ocean waves crashing in our ears, and the smell of warm, summery air in our nostrils.

-These signs are just simple slats of wood you can buy at the craft store.
+These beach signs are just simple slats of wood you can buy at the craft store.
 Mine actually started out with the distressed primitive look, I made them when I still had my craft store back in 2003.
 They definitely needed updating, so I sanded them down as much as I could before getting started.

-Americana actually has quite a few new colors that are very beach worthy as well, so I’ll be using some of those in the future.
+Americana actually has quite a few new colors that are very beach-worthy as well, so I’ll be using some of those in the future.